 Ears, hearing: The Great-horned Owl and some others have tufts of feathers that give the impression of ears, but birds don’t actually have visible ears.
-Instead, there are tubes in each side of the head, slightly behind and below the eyes, which lead to internal structures much like that of a human’s.
+Instead, there’s a tube in each side of the head, slightly behind and below the eyes, which leads to internal structures much like that of a human’s.
 These ear holes are hidden behind tiny feathers designed to cut down on wind noise while allowing sound waves to pass through.
 Some diving birds have especially strong feathers to protect their inner ears from water pressure.

 Although birds lack visible ears, that doesn’t mean they don’t have acute hearing–a Barn Owl can hear a rodent rustling about from half a mile away!
 Birds hear in the 20 Hz to 20 kHz range, similar to ours.
 See an ear hole

 Smell: Birds have two nostrils, called nares (NARE-eez; singular: naris), located at the base of the top bill.
 Nares are used for breathing and smelling.
-Until recently, it was thought most birds couldn’t smell very well.
-But, a 2007 study showed that many if not most birds have a well-developed sense of smell.
+It was long thought that most birds couldn’t smell very well, but a 2007 study showed that many if not most birds have a well-developed sense of smell.
 They use it to help navigate, find food, and identify individual birds.

 Feet: Birds walk on their toes.
 Most have four, with one facing backward and the other three facing forward.
 The spacing of the forward arrangement and their length varies depending on the species.
 Some birds, like chickens, have a fifth toe that has evolved into a spur, which is used for defense.
 Waterfowl have webbed toes.
 This allows them to paddle in water with ease; like using an oar, they spread their toes wide apart for the backstroke and pull them together for the forward stroke.
 Some birds use their toes as fingers for holding their food.